-Used a couple of times in JoJo's Bizarre Adventure part 3.
+- Used a couple of times in JoJo's Bizarre Adventure part 3.
 First, the actual adventure is kicked off when Star Platinum spots an insect native to Egypt in Joseph's psychic photo of Dio.
 Once in the country, the group acquires a photo of Dio's mansion and asks around to find its location, attracting the attention of one of Dio's henchmen who later admits to their destination being in lower Cairo.

-In the manga, the photo is also given to a (professional) beggar who does manage to find the mansion on his own.
+- In the manga, the photo is also given to a (professional) beggar who does manage to find the mansion on his own.
 He's picked off by another of Dio's subordinates before the information can be relayed.

-And, as the strip suggests, done too often to list by Batman.
+- Done too often to list by Batman.
 Gotham City must have some truly bizarre geology given the number of soil types unique to one area of the city.

-Spoofed in Superman & Batman: Generations in the chapter depicting the eponymous heroes' first meeting in 1929.
+- Spoofed in Superman & Batman: Generations in the chapter depicting the eponymous heroes' first meeting in 1929.
 Superboy uses his microscopic vision to analyze a crate for clues while Robin (Bruce Wayne) says that they can track the sender using Superboy's findings.
 At this point, Lois Lane names the crate's exact point of origin... by reading it off the shipping label.

-Referenced in the film of V for Vendetta.
+- Referenced in the film of V for Vendetta.
 V says he can't let Evey leave because though she was unconscious when he brought her to his home, she's seen the color of the stone in the underground lair, and the government would be able to find him with that information.

-In the first Charlie's Angels film, one of the Angels hears a bird call on a tape sent by the bad guys, and recognizes it as a species that only lives on one very small island.
+- In the first Charlie's Angels film, one of the Angels hears a bird call on a tape sent by the bad guys, and recognizes it as a species that only lives on one very small island.
 Except she identifies it as a pygmy nuthatch, which isn't even close to rare, and lives pretty much everywhere in California.

-In Austin Powers: The Spy Who Shagged Me, Austin finds the location of Dr. Evil's lair due to a specific plant found in Fat Bastard's stool sample.
+- In Austin Powers: The Spy Who Shagged Me, Austin finds the location of Dr. Evil's lair due to a specific plant found in Fat Bastard's stool sample.

 - And again when Ted the lab guy tries to analyze the wood fiber in a message from their suspect and determines that it came from a specific tree found only in one region and used as raw material in only one paper mill.
 The trail unfortunately went cold from there, so it's a good thing the message had their suspect's address on the letterhead, eh?

-In Ace Ventura: When Nature Calls, Ace gets shot by multiple darts and suspects the darts are being shot by the Wachootoo tribe.
+- In Ace Ventura: When Nature Calls, Ace gets shot by multiple darts and suspects the darts are being shot by the Wachootoo tribe.
 After the scene with the tribe, he gets shot again and finds out the Wachootoo dart didn't match the original darts.
 Ace discovers original dart was carved from a "red, fungus-bearing acala" which is grown only in one area in the jungle where the bat-nappers are hiding.

-Star Wars Episode II: Attack of the Clones has a perfectly sensible example, as pinpointing which planet a rare weapon came from is quite a lot easier than most of the examples here.
+- Star Wars Episode II: Attack of the Clones has a perfectly sensible example, as pinpointing which planet a rare weapon came from is quite a lot easier than most of the examples here.